-Amazon Storefronts is a new way for small and medium-sized businesses to sell products directly through Amazon.
-Amazon has established a separate section where it will highlight small businesses, feature curated collections of unique products and provide a platform for an online small business experience.
+Amazon Storefronts offers a way for small and medium-sized businesses to sell products directly through Amazon.
+Launched in September 2018, Amazon established Storefronts as a separate section where it highlights small businesses, features curated collections of unique products and provides a platform for an online small business experience.
 Instead of navigating thousands of online sellers, Amazon wants customers to interact with small businesses and have an intimate, mom-and-pop-shop experience through the online platform.

-While only a select few businesses are currently included in Storefronts, Amazon will be adding new categories and expanding Storefronts over time.
+Only a select number of businesses are currently included in Storefronts.
+According to Amazon, the company will be adding new categories and expanding Storefronts over time.
 You can sign up for more information about this expansion by visiting amazon.com/storefrontsinfo.

 "It's the right curated group for us," he said.
 "We're not lumped in with mass-produced items from nameless, faceless companies."

 According to Amazon's Small Business Impact report, small businesses selling on Amazon have created more than 900,000 jobs.
 However, Amazon has had a rocky relationship with small business in the past as its pricing model and technology-first approach has pushed some small businesses to close.
 A report from the Institute for Local Self-Reliance argued in 2016 that Amazon's expansion should be viewed as encroachment – it's left many businesses no choice but to join the platform as a third-party seller.

 The bedrock of Storefronts comes in three promotional services: Curated Collections, Storefront of the Week and Meet the Business Owner.
 Curated Collections, which has products ranging from 25 different categories, including Halloween and Back to School, features unique products for customers.
 Storefront of the Week and Meet the Business Owner are two spotlight-style features that highlight businesses selling on the platform.